pfistfl/heightChecker/README.md

 # heightchecker
-Repo for the second exercise sheet in the Innolab @ LMU
+Repo for the git exercise sheet from the course "Programmieren mit statistischer Software (R)"@LMU